tindandelion/rust-bittorrent-client/_posts/2025-07-30-implement-request-pipeline.md

 * File size: 702545920, download duration: 16.494491333s
 ```

-Downloading the file in the local environment now takes 16 seconds, which gives us the download speed of almost **42 MB/sec**.
-What a dramatic change, compared to our [initial implementation][prev-download-speed]!
+File download in the local environment now takes 16 seconds, which gives us the download speed of almost **42 MB/sec**.
+What a dramatic change, compared to the [initial implementation][prev-download-speed]!

 #### My thoughts on the results

 This experiment got me thinking.
 It looks like the length of the request queue is predicated on the channel bandwidth: the wider the channel, the longer the queue should be.
-We've implemented the static queue with a predefined length, which we chose by trial and error in a local environment.
-I think there should be an algorithm that would adjust the length of the queue dynamically, adapting to the current channel bandwidth.
+We've implemented a static queue with a pre-defined length, by trying out different values in the local environment, and observing the effect.
+It feels kind of circumstantial: I think there should be an algorithm that would adjust the length of the queue dynamically, adapting to the current channel bandwidth.

-On the other hand, this whole experiment was based on the single BitTorrent client implementation: Transmission.
-I hypothesize that there should be some forced delay in Transmission side, according to the irregularities in `piece` message delays.
-Other BitTorrent clients may behave differently.
+On the other hand, this whole experiment was based on a single BitTorrent client implementation: Transmission.
+I hypothesized that there should be some forced delay in Transmission side, according to the regularities in `piece` message delays.
+Other BitTorrent clients may behave differently, though.

 As a bottom line, I'd say that the static queue approach works fine for now, though its flexibility raises some concerns.
-Perhaps, later I could revisit the implementation, conduct some more experiments with various BitTorrent clients, and come up with a more flexible solution for request pipelining.
+Perhaps later I could revisit this implementation, do some more experiments with various BitTorrent clients, and come up with a more flexible solution for request pipelining.

 # Trying it all out